Colour, spontaneity, and fireworks

 When I’m teaching, I’m not interested in the perfect ‘A’.
 Instead, I show the students examples of ‘perfect As’ and tell them that this is just the starting point for design.
 You learn age-old rules and then find a way to express your own interpretation of them – you take what you know from history and make it authentically yours.
 I like to try and guide people into feeling (with their writing at least) like they can safely allow themselves to ‘let go’.
 I love scribbles, I love scrawls and graffiti.
 There is beauty in everything.”

-This sentiment is clearly demonstrated in Betty’s rainbow of color-coded artbooks and trinkets, which are housed on the 606 Universal Shelving System installed along the only wall which runs across the back of the studio.
+This sentiment is clearly demonstrated in Betty’s rainbow of colour-coded artbooks and trinkets, which are housed on the 606 Universal Shelving System installed along the only wall which runs across the back of the studio.
 Renovating such a beautiful but awkward space presented Betty with the challenge of storing and displaying the materials that inspire her work every day.
-Smiling, she recalled, “I knew Vitsœ would be my savior.
+Smiling, she recalled, “I knew Vitsœ would be my saviour.
 I’m the type of person who likes to have lots of things around them to help fire up the imagination.
 I needed a solution that would help me keep them, display them and curate them – but most importantly, to allow me to mix them up whenever I feel like it.
-When people visit, their first comment is always, ‘Wow, you have so much stuff,’ but because it’s organized and contained within the system, people soon get past that initial shock and start to linger in front of the shelves looking at everything.
+When people visit, their first comment is always, ‘Wow, you have so much stuff,’ but because it’s organised and contained within the system, people soon get past that initial shock and start to linger in front of the shelves looking at everything.
 It’s an attraction, it’s not a deterrent.
 It draws you in.

 I remember the day before we were putting the shelves up, onto the freshly painted walls and I had this urge to write something.
 I grabbed a pen and wrote, ‘Thank you, universe’, because this incredible space happened to come to me.
 I know people are afraid of writing on walls, but I disagree.
 But then I’m a calligrapher, so I like to write on anything and everything!
 It’s still up there, hidden behind a book somewhere…”